Credit: Jo-Anne McArthur

 This image contains content which some may find confronting

-• Beyond choosing to spend the day doing something fun and kind, horses need you to speak up for them.
-You can share information with friends and family by sending a link to this page: Understanding the background of horse racing.
+• Share information with friends and family by sending them a link to this page: Understanding the background of horse racing.

-• You can also let your network know that you’ll be thinking of the horses this ‘Melbourne Cup’ day by sharing the image below.
+• Let your network know that you’ll be thinking of the horses this ‘Melbourne Cup’ day by sharing the image below.
 (Maybe along with an invite to your cruelty-free party?)

 This image contains content which some may find confronting